The Nickel Ride: Development

 The project began with a screenplay written by Eric Roth called Fifty-Fifty which concerned a low-level crime boss who grows paranoid on the verge of his fiftieth birthday.
 The script was purchased by Chartoff-Winkler Productions with George C. Scott originally attached as the lead.
 The project then changed hands to producer/director Robert Mulligan, with 20th Century Fox committed as distributor.
 Mulligan selected the project as his follow-up to The Other after he had briefly been considered to direct Taxi Driver with Jeff Bridges in the starring role of Travis Bickle.

 At the last minute, Scott dropped out of the project, and the role of Cooper was filled by Jason Miller, fresh off his acclaim for The Exorcist.
 Although considerably younger than the envisioned character, Miller's casting pleased Roth, who considered the actor "the new John Garfield."

+Linda Haynes recalled being intrigued by the prospect of getting to work with Mulligan, whom she considered to be among the "crème de la crème" of Hollywood directors.

 Mulligan regulars Victor French and Lou Frizzell were cast in supporting roles.

 Filming

 Filming took place from September 17 to November 13, 1973.
-The film was predominantly shot on location in downtown Los Angeles, with Big Bear used for the scenes set at the lakeside cabin and the Rosslyn Hotel used as Copper's office and apartment.
+The film was predominantly shot on location in downtown Los Angeles, with Big Bear used for the scenes set at the lakeside cabin and the Rosslyn Hotel used as Cooper's office and apartment.

+Bo Hopkins recalled the difficulties of filming a driving scene with Jason Miller because the scene had been rewritten the night beforehand, giving him little time to memorize his lines.
+He "loved" Robert Mulligan as a director, and gave him credit for the handling of the climactic strangulation sequence, although Hopkins also admitted that it was tough scene to shoot and that the whole film was difficult to work on.